-We are seeing an explosive rise in the development and deployment of autonomous mobile robots (AMRs) in the supply chain.
-In this article, we look at how the rapid increase in e-commerce led warehouse and distribution center operators to clamor for the benefits AMRs can provide and how the COVID-19 pandemic crisis is and could be affecting this demand in the future.
-Finally, we will introduce you to Bolt™, the collaborative AMR from IAM Robotics, and why it could be the AMR solution you’ve been waiting for.
+We’re seeing an explosive rise in autonomous mobile robot (AMR) development and deployment in the supply chain.
+In this article, we look at how the rapid increase in e-commerce led warehouse and distribution center operators to clamor for the benefits AMRs provide and how the COVID-19 pandemic is affecting demand.
+PLUS, get to know Bolt™, the collaborative AMR from IAM Robotics, and why it could be the AMR solution you’ve been waiting for.

 The Exponential Rise of E-Commerce

 Nothing has impacted supply chain industries as much as the exponential growth of e-commerce, accelerated even more by the global pandemic.
-In February 2020, the U.S. Department of Commerce reported that online spending represented 16.0% of total retail sales in 2019.
-Unknown at the time, of course, was the impact that the COVID-19 pandemic would have on every aspect of life and business, particularly online shopping.
+In February 2020, the U.S. Department of Commerce reported that online spending represented 16 percent of total retail sales in 2019.
+Unknown at the time, of course, was the impact COVID-19 would have on every aspect of life and business, particularly online shopping.

-In fact, online sales data from approximately 10,000 retailers showed that e-commerce sales for the week of May 26 through June 1, 2020, were about 40% higher than the pre-pandemic benchmark week of Feb.
+In fact, online sales data from approximately 10,000 retailers showed that e-commerce sales for the week of May 26 through June 1, 2020 were about 40 percent higher than the pre-pandemic benchmark week of Feb.
 24 through March 1.
-While recent data is beginning to show a flattening in online sales, the e-commerce security experts at Signifyd do not see sales levels returning to pre-pandemic levels anytime soon.
+While recent data is showing a flattening in online sales, the e-commerce security experts at Signifyd don’t see sales levels returning to pre-pandemic levels anytime soon.
 “The figures appear to reflect a plateauing of sales increases rather than a reversal of fortune as the COVID-19 pandemic continues,” the vendor says.
 As noted by Digital Commerce 360, “The longer the COVID-19 crisis goes on, the more likely it is we will hit warp speed in the decades-long march toward e-commerce and away from stores.”
-Many consumers are trying online purchases for the first time or purchasing goods they have never considered to buy online previously; others are increasing online purchases because they feel it is the only safe option.
-Regardless of the reasons, it is likely that at least some of this consumer behavior is here to stay.
+Many consumers are trying online purchases for the first time, or purchasing goods they never considered buying online previously.
+Others are increasing online purchases because it feels like the only safe option.
+Regardless, at least some of this consumer behavior is likely here to stay.

 The ‘New Now’ Could Be the ‘New Normal’

-While societal trends of how we work, how we learn, how we shop, and how we use technology were changing rapidly before the pandemic, the high-speed acceleration of these changes coming out of the crisis will likely lead to a new normal.
-The short-term reaction is necessary for survival, but those businesses willing to pivot their operations to complement and exploit these behavioral changes will emerge as market leaders post-pandemic.
+While societal trends of how we work, learn, shop, and use technology were changing rapidly before the pandemic, the high-speed acceleration of these changes due to the crisis will likely lead to a new definition of ‘normal.’
+The short-term reaction is necessary for survival, but businesses willing to pivot their operations to complement and exploit behavioral changes will be market leaders post-pandemic.

-The senior fellow and policy director of the Metropolitan Policy Program at the Brookings Institute, Mark Muro suggests, “Adoption of robotics doesn’t typically happen at a steady pace but instead in ‘bursts,’ especially in bad times such as in the wake of economic shocks when human labor becomes relatively more expensive as revenues decline.”
-This fact helps explain the recent rise in AMRs.
+Senior fellow and policy director of the Metropolitan Policy Program at the Brookings Institute, Mark Muro suggests, “Adoption of robotics doesn’t typically happen at a steady pace but instead in ‘bursts,’ especially in bad times such as in the wake of economic shocks when human labor becomes relatively more expensive as revenues decline.”
+This helps explain the recent rise in AMRs!

 The Role of Robotics in the New Normal

-Robots are already deployed across all segments of the supply chain, but expect to see an explosion in the number of robots working in warehouses and DCs as the growth of e-commerce fulfillment continues to rise.
-Even before the global pandemic and coinciding shifts in consumer behavior, the implementation of robotics and automation was expected to expand as companies look for ways to remain competitive.
+Robots are already deployed across all segments of the supply chain, but expect an explosion in the number of robots working in warehouses and DCs as e-commerce fulfillment growth continues to rise.
+Even before the pandemic and resulting consumer behavior changes, robotics implementation and automation were expected to expand as companies sought a competitive edge.

-Once considered a futuristic trend, autonomous robots are quickly becoming the go-to technology for the logistics industry.
-Autonomous mobile robots (AMRs) are robotic solutions that are designed to increase efficiencies, provide significant cost savings, and mitigate risks associated with human resources.
-A variety of AMRs are currently in use.
-Some are considered “collaborative” — that is, designed to work with and around people — and others non-collaborative.
-In the world of e-commerce, AMRs are, typically designed to perform one or more of these specialized tasks:
+Once considered futuristic, autonomous mobile robots are quickly becoming the go-to technology for logistics.
+AMRs are robotic solutions designed to increase efficiencies, provide significant cost savings, and mitigate risks associated with human resources.
+A variety of AMRs are running in warehouse right now.
+Some are considered collaborative — designed to work with and around people — and others non-collaborative.
+They’re typically designed to perform one or more specialized tasks for e-commerce: